 Most importantly, make a COMMITMENT to stick with this for the long haul.
-You don’t want to be viewed by your employees as leaders who start an initiative and then allow everyone to slip back into their old ways.
+Specifically, you don’t want to be viewed by your employees as leaders who start an initiative and then allow everyone to slip back into their old ways.
 This will make any future continuous improvement efforts you have much more difficult if they are viewed as a “flavor of the month.”

-Meetings: A routine to set you free!
+Meeting Flow: A routine to set you free!

 Predictable winners are those who have established a rhythm and a routine of having meetings.

 How will you make your quarterly goals if you aren’t driving performance monthly, weekly, even daily?

 Regular meetings with key people allow you to talk about new opportunities, big picture concerns, and bottlenecks as they arise.

 I can’t even count how many executives, managers, professional sellers, and entrepreneurs over the years have told me they have time management problems.
 Time management problems are not even time management problems.
 They are GOALS CLARIFICATION problems.
 Because when you are clear on your goals, you know how you should be spending your time.
 Period.

 If you, my reader, self-identify with time management problems, you probably don’t have goals.
 How close am I?

 Forget about “Oh, I have goals in my head…” If they aren’t written down, you don’t really have goals.
 Period.
 You’re just pretending you do.

 If you think you have time management problems, here is what you need to do: